Best running hats 2023: caps, visors, buffs, headbands and beanies

 Proviz Reflect360 Running Headband$25 (US) / £15 (UK)17g/0.6ozRunning headbandYear-round running – especially useful on dark morning and evening runs

-What to look for when buying the best running hat for you
+How to choose the best running hat

-Choosing the best running hat, like choosing a pair of the best trail running shoes, is always a very subjective matter.
+Choosing the best running hat, like choosing a pair of trail shoes, is always a very subjective matter.
 Many runners like to don some form of headwear year round, but of course they will be looking for different features depending on the season and the prevailing conditions.
 Personal factors – such as style preferences, taste and how much hair you do or don’t have (and how long it is) – will also play into your decision-making process for these trail running essentials.
 Following are some pointers to help you choose the best running hat for you.

 If you are someone who likes to use headwear while exercising, you will probably have a best running hat for hot weather and a best running hat for cold weather.
 If it’s cold and windy, you will most likely be looking for thermal protection for your ears, and to stop heat escaping from your head.
 When it’s hot and sunny, you’ll want running headwear that keeps the sun off your face and the sweat from your eyes, as well as protecting your ears, scalp, face and neck from sunburn (see: hiking injuries and ailments, which apply equally to runners!).
 If you’re running in areas where there is no shade, consider a cap with extended neck protection (French Foreign Legion style).
 Some hats will also have reflective elements, to help keep you visible to vehicles when running on roads and lanes in the dusk and darkness.